 While policies and procedures are in place to protect critical intellectual property rights, Rofin believes that its success depends to a larger extent on the innovative skills, know-how, technical competence and abilities of Rofin's personnel.
-The Company is also a worldwide licensee of two U.S. patents, one Japanese patent and their corresponding foreign counterparts, which expire in 2008 and 2010, respectively.
-These licenses are exclusive for industrial material processing applications of 500 watts and above for the diffusion cooled, wave-guide technology used in the Company's Slab Series CO2 lasers and non-exclusive for applications below 500 watts.
+The Company is also a worldwide licensee of two U.S. patents, one Japanese patent and their corresponding foreign counterparts, which expire in 2009 and 2010, respectively.
+These licenses are exclusive for industrial material processing applications of 500 watts and above for the diffusion cooled, waveguide technology used in the Company's Slab Series CO2 lasers and non-exclusive for applications below 500 watts.
 In Rofin's view, the technology protected by these three patents represents a significant step forward in industrial laser technology for material processing and is an important source of Rofin's current revenues and future growth and profitability.

 Rofin protects its intellectual property in a number of ways including, in certain circumstances, patents.
 Rofin has sought patent protection primarily in the United States, Europe, and Japan.
-Rofin currently holds 162 separate patents for inventions relating to lasers, processes and power supplies with expiration dates ranging from 2008 to 2026.
-In addition, 56 patent applications have been filed and are under review by the relevant patent authorities.
+Rofin currently holds 177 separate patents for inventions relating to lasers, processes and power supplies with expiration dates ranging from 2009 to 2026.
+In addition, 67 patent applications have been filed and are under review by the relevant patent authorities.
+The Company holds 62 exclusive and non-exclusive patents licenses with relevance to its products and laser technology.
 Rofin requires its employees and certain of its customers, suppliers, representatives, agents and consultants to enter into confidentiality agreements to further safeguard Rofin's intellectual property.